 - Composite Character: The Lex Luthor presented here is a hybrid of John Byrne's cold and menacing corporate executive Lex Luthor and Gene Hackman's more comedic fugitive criminal Lex Luthor.

-- Corrupt Corporate Executive: Lex Luthor, following in the Man of Steel comic's footsteps.
+- Corrupt Corporate Executive: Lex Luthor, following in the character's depiction in The Man of Steel.

 - Dark Mistress: Jessica Morganberry, in a manner reminiscent of Miss Tesmacher from the Superman films.